zmhuang97/icme2026-special-session/index.md

 ## 🔹 Overview

-The rapid development of **foundation models**, **generative AI**, and **agentic multimedia systems** is reshaping how multimedia is coded, transmitted, and interpreted.
-Traditional pixel-oriented pipelines incur redundancy and inefficiency when interfacing with model-based inference.
-This Special Session aims to explore **model-aware**, **semantic-aware**, and **agent-driven** multimedia coding paradigms that align compression with modern intelligent systems.
+The landscape of multimedia is undergoing a paradigm shift driven by the convergence of Generative AI (e.g., diffusion models, autoregressive LLMs) and Agentic Systems (e.g., tool-using, planning, and multi-agent collaboration).
+These technologies are fundamentally reshaping the methodology of visual data compression, processing, and evaluation.
+Traditional signal processing is evolving toward model-centric paradigms, where large models serve as powerful priors for ultra-low bitrate coding, and autonomous agents orchestrate complex workflows ranging from narrative creation to system optimization.
+However, bridging the gap between "generation" and "practical application" poses critical challenges in computational efficiency, fine-grained controllability, and reliability.
+This session aims to align AI advancements with the practical requirements of multimedia systems.

 ---

 ## 🔹 Topics of Interest

-This special session welcomes submissions on (but not limited to):

-- Generative model–aware image/video coding
-- Latent/token compression for LLMs and VLMs
-- Agentic multimedia pipelines across edge–cloud
-- Semantic communication & coding for machine
-- Representation alignment for vision–language models
+**Representative topics include, but are not limited to:**

-- AIGC reconstruction, enhancement, and transformation
+- **Generative Coding & Processing**: Leveraging diffusion models and LLMs for reconstruction, enhancement, and next-generation compression.
-- Multi-agent perception, communication, and coordination
-- Evaluation methodology for model-aware codecs
+- **Agentic Media Workflows**: Orchestrating multi-agent systems for coherent narrative generation, cinematic control, and autonomous pipeline management.
+- **Efficient Representations**: Investigating semantics-aware tokens, optimized prompts, and cross-modal embeddings to accelerate inference and transmission.
+- **Evaluation & Benchmarking**: Developing metrics for perceptual quality, fine-grained controllability (e.g., emotional accuracy), and safety in AI-generated content.

 ---